AmrAliDv/Model-Based/README.md

 ## About Me
 - 🎓 Degree: Electrical Engineering (2023)
-- 💡 Interests: Embedded Systems, Model Based, Motor Control, and BMS
+- 💡 Interests: Embedded Systems, Model Based, Motor Control and BMS
 - You can contact me at: [amralielsayed47@email.com]